GuilhE/KMP-ComposeUIViewController/README.md

 }
 ```

 With this setup, all necessary configurations are automatically applied.
+You only need to adjust the `ComposeUiViewController` block to match your
-You only need to adjust the ComposeUiViewController block to match your project settings (e.g. `iosAppName` and `targetName`).
+project settings (e.g. `iosAppName` and `targetName`).
+If you wish to change the default values, you can configure its parameters:

 <details><summary>Parameters available</summary>